-Dr. Vivek Veluchamy is a medical specialist in pediatric neurology.
-He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-After completing medical school at Bangalore University and Bangalore Medical College and Research Institute, he performed his residency at Toledo Children's Hospital.
-Dr. Veluchamy has received the following distinction: U.S. News Best Children's Hospitals - Neurology and Neurosurgery.
-He is professionally affiliated with Akron Children's Hospital.
+Dr. Vivek Veluchamy practices pediatric neurology.
+His education and training includes medical school at Bangalore University and Bangalore Medical College and Research Institute and residency at Toledo Children's Hospital.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Veluchamy accepts.
+Dr. Veluchamy has received professional recognition including the following: U.S. News Best Children's Hospitals - Neurology and Neurosurgery.
+He is affiliated with Akron Children's Hospital.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: